Quantum of Solace: Filming

 Marc Forster chose the Atacama Desert to represent Bond's vengefulness in the climax.

-During filming in Sierra Gorda, Chile, the local mayor, Carlos Lopez, staged a protest because he was angry at the filmmakers' portrayal of the Antofagasta Region as part of Bolivia.
+During filming in Sierra Gorda, Chile, the local mayor, Carlos López, staged a protest because he was angry at the filmmakers' portrayal of the Antofagasta Region as part of Bolivia.
 He was arrested, detained briefly, and put on trial two days later.
 Eon dismissed his claim that they needed his permission to film in the area.
 Michael G. Wilson explained that Bolivia was appropriate to the plot, because of the country's history of water problems, and was surprised the two countries disliked each other a century after the War of the Pacific.
 In a poll by Chilean daily newspaper La Segunda, 75 per cent of its readers disagreed with Lopez's actions, due to the negative image of Chile they felt it presented, and the controversy's potential to put off productions looking to film in the country in the future.

 From 4–12 April, the main unit shot on Sienese rooftops.
 Shooting on the real rooftops turned out to be less expensive than building them at Pinewood.
 The next four weeks were scheduled for filming the car chase at Lake Garda and Carrara.
 On 14 April, a closing scene featuring Jesper Christensen's Mr. White and Paul Ritter's Guy Haines getting killed by Bond after Bond said his iconic "Bond, James Bond" line was reportedly filmed, but the filmmakers removed it during post-production in case they decided to bring back Mr. White and/or continue the Quantum story arc in future sequels.
 The scene's deletion later enabled Mr. White's return in Spectre.
 On 19 April, an Aston Martin engineer driving a DBS to the set crashed into the lake.
 He survived, and was fined £400 for reckless driving.
 Another accident occurred on 21 April, and two days later, two stuntmen were seriously injured, with one, Greek stuntman Aris Comninos, having to be put in intensive care.
 Filming of the scenes was temporarily halted so that Italian police could investigate the causes of the accidents.
 Stunt co-ordinator Gary Powell said the accidents were a testament to the realism of the action.
 Rumours of a "curse" spread among tabloid media, something which deeply offended Craig, who disliked that they compared Comninos's accident to something like his minor finger injury later on the shoot (also part of the "curse").
 Comninos recovered safely from his injury.